getreu/tp-note/docs/source/tpnote--manpage.md

 >   If set, this variable takes precedence over the configuration file
     variable '`filename.extension_default`', which defines the file extension of new note files.
-In order to activate the appropriate markup renderer make sure, that the value given here is listed in one of the '`filename.extensions_*`' list.
+In order to activate the appropriate markup renderer make sure, that the value given here is listed in '`filename.extensions`'.

 TPNOTE\_USER, LOGNAME, USER, USERNAME